LODLAM/LODLAMTO16/OpenRefine_Tutorial/Installation/JavaInstall.md

 Generally, Java versions 1.7 or 1.8 will work.

-Mac and Linux machines will need to have Java 6 or 7 installed.
-If you have Java 8, and don't want to mess with Java 6 or 7, try grabbing LODRefine from GitHub and running via your command line interface of choice first.
-This sometimes is a viable work-around.

 ### Install Java
 If you don’t have Java installed, you can download and install from: http://java.com